3-27-15 Education Issues in the News

 We Raise NJ Coalition FAQ (pdf)

-GSCS has joined the WeRaiseNJ effort which is dedicated to informing parents and school communities about the 'How's and What's' of the PARCC assessment process.
+The WeRaiseNJ effort is dedicated to informing parents and school communities about the 'How's and What's' of the PARCC assessment process.
 WeRaiseNJ is led by the NJPTA, and its members are the NJASA, NJPSA, NJSBA, GSCS, the Chamber of Commerce, the NJ Council of County Colleges, and the ASCD, as well as the NJPTA.

 3-5-15 Op-Ed...NJ Spotlight: Let’s Stop Fighting Over PARCC Testing, Focus On Continued Student Gains